kfix/MacPin/README.md

 Several browser extensions can also make phone numbers found in webpages clickable.

-If you have a Google Voice number linked to your Hangouts account, incoming calls will popup in the App's contacts roster.
-Hangouts.app will automatically steal focus so you can quickly answer or reject the call using the keyboard:
+When receiving a call, Hangouts.app will automatically steal focus so you can quickly answer or reject the call using the keyboard:

 * press Enter or Space to accept the call
 * press Escape or Backspace to decline it